BlockXLabs/networks/chains/blockx_100-1/README.md

 ```

-3) If you're able to run it without any errors, stop the blockxd then it is now time to copy the genesis file(./genesis.json) in this repo.
+3) If you're able to run it without any errors, stop the blockxd then it is now time to copy the [genesis file](./genesis.json) in this repo.
 It is best to make a copy of your original genesis.json file before overwriting it.

 4) Run the ./blockxd start command again which should again show something like this below